-- Off-campus study (EL seminars and study-away) and internships are strongly recommended within the Major, and almost invariably, all courses completed during these experiences count toward the Major.
-This is often recommended in the junior year, though sophomores should consider the possibility. - Environmental Science & Sustainability Majors develop an area of specialization in consultation with an advisor in the department, a process that usually begins in the first year.
-If a student is already invested in a particular area, they should take foundational courses within appropriate departments as early as possible. - The Major leads to the Bachelor of Arts or the Bachelor of Science degree (students may elect to receive either based on the area of specialization).
+- Off-campus study (EL seminars and study-away) and internships are strongly recommended within the major.
+Most courses completed during these experiences count toward the major. - Environmental Science & Sustainability majors develop a thematic concentration in consultation with an advisor in the department, a process that usually begins in the first year.
+If a student is already interested in a particular area, they should take foundational courses within appropriate departments as early as possible.
+If students are not yet invested in a particular concentration, please see the model concentrations below for inspiration and meet with an ESS advisor at your earliest convenience. - The major leads to the Bachelor of Arts or the Bachelor of Science degree (students may elect to receive either based on their area of specialization).